 It may not seem like it sometimes from our perspective, but our perspective is finite.
 God’s perspective is infinite.
 He has expressed His love for us in the promises He gave Abraham and in the example of Jesus.

 Jesus was God in the flesh, emptied of all of His glory.
 Jesus was fully God, and he was fully man.
 In Jesus, God experienced all that we experience, and He submitted Himself to His own requirements which included dying on a cross.
 He did this to satisfy justice so that He could offer us grace.
-He satisfied the demands of justice so that could extend grace to us who believe in Him, believe in Christ.
+He satisfied the demands of justice so that He could extend grace to us who believe in Him, believe in Christ.

 This is the promise God made dating all the way back to Abraham – that He would not count our sins against us; that He would count our faith in His promise to us as righteousness.
 But, to all who trust not in the promise that comes by faith, and to all who choose to trust in their own ability to earn their way into a position of righteousness by our own efforts, this promise is of no use.

 We can either have what we are able to earn, or we can have what God is willing to give us.
 We can’t have both.
+The propositions are mutually exclusive.

 We also have the choice to live for what this world can offer or to live for what God has promised.
 God offers us something far greater than the comfort, pleasure and security we can achieve in this life.
 He offers us something infinite, and not merely something finite.

 What we lose in this world we cannot gain back in this world, but that loss points us to something greater.
 If we did not experience loss in this world, we might be strongly tempted to seek only what this finite world has to offer.
+Our faith prompts us to reject what the world has to offer and to embrace what God promises us.

 Genesis 15:6